Are you happy with the love of your marriage?

 He was quite unhappy with his life, he would love loneliness more than anything else, he decided to get married and changed his lifestyle after some minor counseling.

-I don’t know what caused it but after some years his depression disappeared as he stated himself and I also experienced from my side.
+I don’t know what caused it but after some years his depression disappeared as he stated himself and I also noticed from my eyes.

 I have read in books that good marriage helps to remove depression which readily spirals downward in our married life.